A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Introduction

-\IEEEPARstart{B}{uilding} a conversational intelligent system has always been a fundamental objective in the realm of natural language processing \citep{challenges_in_open_domain,challenges_in_tods}.
+Building a conversational intelligent system has always been a fundamental objective in the realm of natural language processing \citep{challenges_in_open_domain,challenges_in_tods}.
 The ability to interact naturally and seamlessly with machines has opened up new avenues for human-machine communication, leading to transformative applications across different industries, from \texttt{Siri}, \texttt{Xiaoice} \citep{zhou2020design} to the latest \texttt{New Bing} \footnote{\url{https://www.bing.com/new}} and \texttt{Google Bard} \footnote{\url{https://bard.google.com/}}.
 At the heart of this evolution is the pivotal role that dialogue systems play, which are designed to facilitate interactions characterized by harmlessness \citep{instructgpt}, helpfulness \citep{cuecot}, trustworthiness \citep{Huang_hallucination_survey}, and personalization \citep{salemi2023lamp}.
-These systems aim to emulate human-to-human conversations, thereby offering the potential to enhance user experiences, streamline tasks, and provide personalized assistance across domains such as customer support, virtual assistants, healthcare, education, and more, depending on the types of dialogue context \cite{types_of_dialogs} as shown in Table~\ref{tab:types_dialogs}.
+These systems aim to emulate human-to-human conversations, thereby offering the potential to enhance user experiences, streamline tasks, and provide personalized assistance across domains such as customer support, virtual assistants, healthcare, education, and more, depending on the types of dialogue context \cite{types_of_dialogs}.
+Throughout the entire evolution of conversational intelligent systems, two factors have been pivotal: \textit{data} and \textit{model}.